cloudmesh-community/hid-sp18-505/tutorial/graphql.md

 	pip freeze

 which should *not* display a list of libraries since our virtualenv was just created.
 We do this step to make sure you do not overwrite or modify your default python environment.
-Now install flask and graohene:
+Now install flask and graphene:

 	pip install flask
 	pip install graphene